We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 9. Lavender to help strengthen the skin

 Lavender oil comes from lavender flowers.
 It’s known for its wound healing abilities.
-According to 2016 research, lavender oil can increase collagen production, help shrink wounds, and help form granulation tissue that promotes wound healing.
+According to

 10. Patchouli to help strengthen the skin